 With 32 state parks, there are plenty of sweet spots for exploring Oklahoma's natural abundance.
 Try these sample trips for a bit of outdoor bliss.

 Named after the Cheyenne tribe's last warrior chief, Henry Roman Nose, Roman Nose State Park near Watonga is one of seven original Oklahoma state parks.
 Set up camp in the park’s gypsum-streaked canyons, try out the greens of Oklahoma’s only canyon-style golf course or cool off in the spring-fed swimming pool.
-A newly renovated lodge emphasizes the park’s original mid-century design, and a restaurant serving breakfast, lunch and dinner takes care of your dining needs.
+The gorgeous lodge emphasizes the park’s original mid-century design, and a restaurant serving breakfast, lunch and dinner takes care of your dining needs.
 Explore miles of hiking and horseback trails, three natural springs or spend the day canoeing on Lake Watonga.

 In the area: